Search Results

 - Z | Dalydermatology

-Z Zoon’s Balanitis Etiology: unknown, potentially from mild trauma or friction Appearance: red, shiny plaque Location: glans penis A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
+Z Zoon’s Balanitis Etiology: unknown, potentially from reactive response to an infection, injury, or irritation Histo : plasma cells Appearance: red to orang, shiny plaque Location: glans penis Tx : topical CS, A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 - G | Dalydermatology

-G Genital Herpes Etiology: HSV2 Appearance : vesicles sitting on erythematous base; "dew drops on a rose petal appearance" Treatment : acyclovir 1/9 Giant cell fibroblastoma Etiology: pediatric variant of DFSP History: pseudo vascular spaces, hypocellular spindle cells with myxoid background At risk: < 5 yo Location: thigh, groin, trunk Tx: wide excision, MOHs 1/2 Giant cell tumor of tendon sheath Location: hands, digits Histo : multi nodule oval shaped, darker in color, giant cells ("chocolate chip cookies with extra chips and a ring of pink around it"); hyper cellular; pools of free floating mononuclear histiocytoid tumor cells that can form a halo of hemosiderin around it Giant condyloma acuminatum (GCA) / Buschke-Löwenstein tumor Etiology: HPV 6,11 Appearance: slow-growing, cauliflower-like warty tumor with cobblestone surface Giant Congenital Melanocytic Nevus / Bathing Trunk Nevus Etiology : a proliferation of benign melanocytes that are present at birth or develop shortly after birth Appearance : >20 cm Prog : lifetime 5-10% risk of melanoma Giant Molluscum Contagiosum Etiology: At risk: HIV, immunocompromised Appearance: dome-shaped, flesh-colored papules with a central indentation; >10-15 mm Location: trunk, armpits, and genital area Tx: cryotherapy, curettage, laser therapy, topical cantharidin, tretinoin, or podophyllotoxin Prog: Most cases resolve on their own within months to a couple of years Gianotti-Crosti Syndrome / Infantile Papular Acrodermatitis Etiology: Cause: reaction to a systemic viral infection (URI or GI); #1 virus = EBV Description: papules 5–10 mm in diameter and are a deep red color Location: develops first on the thighs and buttocks, then on the outer aspects of the arms, and finally on the face At risk: children between the ages of 6 months and 12 years Glomus tumor / glomangioma Etiology: Gorlin Syndrome / Nevoid Basal Cell Carcinoma (NBCCS) Etiology: Define: prone to developing multiple BCCs, often starting in adolescence or early adulthood Inheritance: AD Appearance: flesh-colored or reddish-brown spots to pearly or shiny bumps Cause: AD mutation to patched (PTCH) gene C9q Description: skin tags + skin cysts (blue nevi) on face + body with multiple basal cell carcinomas multiple BCCs multiple BCCs pits over soles palmar pits palmar pits multiple BCCs and scars palmar pits Graft vs Host Disease Etiology: Cause: transplant rejection where immunocompetent T cells reject host cells with "foreign" proteins Description: mild rash may be slightly sore or itchy and look like a minor sunburn Granuloma Annularae Etiology: Appearance: violasceous annular plaque with scale Sx: itchy Histo: surrounded by lots of mucin vs. tinea (no scale) Tx: Rinvoq, UVB, Niacinamide, Zoryve Go to link Go to link Go to link Go to link Go to link Go to link Go to link Go to link Go to link 1/3 Granuloma Inguinale / Donovanosis Etiology: Cause: Klebsiella granulomatis Description: nodules that appear on genitalia or inguinal area that are painless, raised, beefy red, moist, smooth, and foul-smelling 1/3 Granulomatosis Infantiseptica Etiology: Cause: Listeria monocytogenes in neonates Description: pyogenic granulomas distributed over the whole body 1/2 Grey-Turner sign Etiology: Cause: retroperitoneal bleeding (kidney laceration) Description: ecchymosis on flanks 1/3 Grover Disease At risk: females Triggers: UV, sweat, heat Appearance: discrete vesicles with crust A B C D E F G H I J K L M N O P Q R S T U V W X Y Z
+G Genital Herpes Etiology: HSV2 Appearance : vesicles sitting on erythematous base; "dew drops on a rose petal appearance" Treatment : acyclovir 1/9 Giant cell fibroblastoma Etiology: pediatric variant of DFSP History: pseudo vascular spaces, hypocellular spindle cells with myxoid background At risk: < 5 yo Location: thigh, groin, trunk Tx: wide excision, MOHs 1/2 Giant cell tumor of tendon sheath Location: hands, digits Histo : multi nodule oval shaped, darker in color, giant cells ("chocolate chip cookies with extra chips and a ring of pink around it"); hyper cellular; pools of free floating mononuclear histiocytoid tumor cells that can form a halo of hemosiderin around it Giant condyloma acuminatum (GCA) / Buschke-Löwenstein tumor Etiology: HPV 6,11 Appearance: slow-growing, cauliflower-like warty tumor with cobblestone surface Giant Congenital Melanocytic Nevus / Bathing Trunk Nevus Etiology : a proliferation of benign melanocytes that are present at birth or develop shortly after birth Appearance : >20 cm Prog : lifetime 5-10% risk of melanoma Giant Molluscum Contagiosum At risk : HIV, immunocompromised Appearance : dome-shaped, flesh-colored papules with a central indentation; >10-15 mm Location : trunk, armpits, and genital area Tx : cryotherapy, curettage, laser therapy, topical cantharidin, tretinoin, or podophyllotoxin Prog : Most cases resolve on their own within months to a couple of years Gianotti-Crosti Syndrome / Infantile Papular Acrodermatitis Etiology : reaction to a systemic viral infection (URI or GI); #1 virus = EBV Description : papules 5–10 mm in diameter and are a deep red color Location : develops first on the thighs and buttocks, then on the outer aspects of the arms, and finally on the face At risk: children between the ages of 6 months and 12 years Glomus tumor / glomangioma Etiology: Gorlin Syndrome / Nevoid Basal Cell Carcinoma (NBCCS) Define : prone to developing multiple BCCs, often starting in adolescence or early adulthood Inheritance : AD Appearance : flesh-colored or reddish-brown spots to pearly or shiny bumps Etiology : AD mutation to patched (PTCH) gene C9q Description : skin tags + skin cysts (blue nevi) on face + body with multiple basal cell carcinomas multiple BCCs multiple BCCs pits over soles palmar pits palmar pits multiple BCCs and scars palmar pits Graft vs Host Disease Etiology : transplant rejection where immunocompetent T cells reject host cells with "foreign" proteins Description : mild rash may be slightly sore or itchy and look like a minor sunburn Granuloma Annularae Appearance : violasceous annular plaque with scale Sx : itchy Histo : surrounded by lots of mucin Vs . tinea (no scale) Tx : Rinvoq, UVB, Niacinamide, Zoryve Go to link Go to link Go to link Go to link Go to link Go to link Go to link Go to link Go to link 1/3 Granuloma Inguinale / Donovanosis Etiology : Klebsiella granulomatis Description : nodules that appear on genitalia or inguinal area that are painless, raised, beefy red, moist, smooth, and foul-smelling 1/3 Granulomatosis Infantiseptica Etiology : Listeria monocytogenes in neonates Description : pyogenic granulomas distributed over the whole body 1/2 Grey-Turner sign Etiology : retroperitoneal bleeding (kidney laceration) Description : ecchymosis on flanks 1/3 Grover Disease At risk: females Triggers: UV, sweat, heat Appearance: discrete vesicles with crust A B C D E F G H I J K L M N O P Q R S T U V W X Y Z